 Get curious about what is happening with them.
 Blaming them for “over-reacting” when you roll your eyes doesn’t help bring them closers.
 Neither is blaming yourself!

 See what you are doing and how they are reacting to you.

 Hundreds of clients have made changes in their behavior (sometimes just shifting their tone of voice or looking at the other person and smiling when they are speaking) and the relationship begins to shift.

 Don’t wait for them to change.
-If you care and don’t know what to do, consider booking a complimentary Breakthrough Discovery Call with Marilyn.
+If you care and don’t know what to do, consider booking a complimentary 20 minute call with Marilyn.